First weeks in February – closing in on a project

 A quick ramble – more + photos later…

-So far, my research has been water and solar.
-Now I am looking to focus on a tangible, local way to think about water – not large infrastructure like dams, irrigation or waste water management.
+So far, most of my research has revolved around water, plants, and solar.
+Now I am looking to focus on a tangible, local way to think about water – not large infrastructures like dams, irrigation, or wastewater management.
 After seeing projects in Auroville and Tilonia, after listening and reading on Bangalore water history I find that groundwater seems to reliably improve with (the right type) of tree that holds the soil and helps feeds rainwater in the ground – rather than a sewer.
 But how can a city person appreciate a tree when it stands squeezed between road and sidewalk, misused as a garbage dump, covered in soot and dust?
 I continue to photograph many trees and tree pits + see some taken care of by neighbors.

 I am floating a work title of ‘Adopt a Tree’ project to individualize nature, choose one object to know, to explore, to care for – and protect 1 at a time in this city.
 Document on social media, map locations of ‘fellow adopted trees’.